Manufacture of wooden houses - panels

 Houses on prefabricated wooden structures

-In the USA, Canada and European countries, OSB has long been used to stiffen the walls of timber-framed houses.
-Romanian companies have been building this way for many years in European countries and are highly appreciated.
-For some years now, they have started, timidly, to be built in our country.
-Fortunately, starting last year, there seems to be an exponential demand for timber frame houses.
-Advantages such as speed of construction, clean building sites, high energy efficiency, low weight of the structure which results in lower foundation costs, high resistance of the house to earthquakes are just some of the advantages of such constructions.
+In the USA, Canada and European countries OSB panels have long been used to stiffen the walls of timber frame houses.
+Romanian companies have been building in this way in European countries for many years and they are highly appreciated.
+In the last few years they have timidly started to be built in our country.
+Fortunately, since last year there seems to be an exponential demand for wooden houses.
+Advantages such as speed of construction, clean building sites, high energy efficiency, low weight of the structure resulting in lower foundation costs, high earthquake resistance are just some of the advantages of such constructions.

-I have written a lot over the years about wooden houses built by Romanian companies in Romania and abroad.
-In order to convince ourselves of their advantages, we spoke to the builders and owners, we looked into their behaviour in difficult areas.
-House built by Dimmer in Corsica, where the wind can exceed 150 km/h, whose owners recommended the builder to four other islanders or the one built by Litarh in Arbonne-la-ForetThe house, 70 km from Paris, mentioned by the magazine "Construire en bois" as one of the most successful houses in the Paris region, are just two examples of such constructions.
+We have written a lot over the years about timber-framed houses built by Romanian companies at home and abroad.
+To convince ourselves of their advantages, we talked to builders and owners, we asked about their behavior in difficult areas.
+House built by Dimmer in Corsica, where winds can exceed 150 km/h, whose owners recommended the builder to four other islanders or the one built by Litarh in Arbonne-la-Foret, 70 km from Paris, mentioned by the magazine "Construire en bois" as one of the most successful houses in the Paris region, are just two examples of such constructions.

 The easiest way to avoid misperceptions about a material or construction method is to document it.
-There are many sources of information on timber frame houses where you can find out why they are considered sustainable buildings.
-No forests are destroyed by building with wood, but a renewable source is used, replacing some of the building materials that have a negative impact on the health of the planet.
+There are many sources of information on timber frame houses where you can find out why they are considered sustainable construction.
+You are not destroying forests by building with wood, you are using a renewable source, replacing some of the building materials that have a negative impact on the planet's health.

 About the author